Office of the Chancellor

 As the dynamic and innovative leader of the University, the chancellor shares the University's vision, promotes its values, embraces its mission and ensures that it meets its goals

-In leading the University of Denver, Chancellor Chopp seeks input from the entire University community—students, faculty, staff, alumni, parents, business and community leaders, neighbors and other partners.
+In leading the University of Denver, Chancellor Haefner seeks input from the entire University community—students, faculty, staff, alumni, parents, business and community leaders, neighbors and other partners.

-Though the chancellor won't be able to reply to every response individually, your comments will help inform her leadership of the University and DU's plans for the future.
+Though the chancellor won't be able to reply to every response individually, your comments will help inform his leadership of the University and DU's plans for the future.